Chandrani-Project-Portfolio/Power-BI_Sales-Dashboard-1/README.md

 Data Source: Kaggle.

+📬 Let's Connect:

-📬 Let's Connect Feel free to connect if you have feedback or suggestions.
+Feel free to connect if you have feedback or suggestions.

 📧 chandranidas234@gmail.com • 💼 https://www.linkedin.com/in/das-chandrani369/ • 📁 [Portfolio Link- Coming soon!]